AdobeDocs/analytics.en/help/implement/vars/config-vars/offlinehitlimit.md

 ## s.offlineHitLimit in AppMeasurement and the Analytics extension custom code editor

 The `s.offlineHitLimit` variable is an integer representing the maximum number of hits a device stores while they are offline.
-If this variable is not defined, there is no limit to the number of hits a device stores while offline.
+If this variable is not defined, it defaults to `10`.
+You can set it to any integer value.
+When setting high values, be mindful of local storage caps in a visitor's browser.
+This limit is typically 5 - 10 MB.

 ```js
 s.offlineHitLimit = 100;